-2.5.1 Frame Capture Analysis
+Frame Capture Analysis

-Live View saves session frame data in a temporary file on your ADSP server.
+Live View saves session frame data in a temporary file on your ADSP appliance.
 This process is called Frame Capture.
-You can save the temporary file to a permanent file on the server or to a file on your workstation.
+You can save the temporary file to a permanent file on the appliance or to a file on your workstation.
 To save a file, you must first stop the Live View session and then select File > Save from the Live View window to display the Save Frame Capture popup window.

 Once the file is saved, you can view it using Frame Capture Analysis.
-You can access this feature by selecting Menu > Frame Capture Analysis and then specifying the capture file.
+You can access this feature by selecting Menu > Open > Frame Capture and then selecting the capture file.
 The frame data is displayed in the Capture File window.